Trauma Therapy in Denver, CO

 -

 There are many modalities and perspectives for approaching trauma treatment.
 These matter less than the therapeutic relationship itself.
-Most important in the treatment of trauma is to find someone who makes you feel safe, seen and heard.
-If you feel those things it’s more likely that a connection will follow, and that relationship will help give you the support, strength and courage that it takes to move through the healing process.
+Most important in the treatment of trauma is to find someone who you can talk to who makes you feel safe, seen and heard.
+If you feel those things it’s more likely that a connection will develop, and that relationship will provide the support and strength that it takes to move through the healing process.

 -